 This is why many workplaces around the United States hire OSHA or the Occupational Safety and Health Administration, certified professionals who can ensure compliance with all regulations and laws.
-Professional employers will also typically ensure that their employees’ rights protected.
+Professional employers will also typically ensure that their employees’ rights are protected.
 Here is how labor laws can protect an employee’s rights.

 The 1932 Norris-LaGuardia Act

-This act passed in 1932 when employees had essentially very minimal to no rights.
+This act was passed in 1932 when employees had essentially very minimal to no rights.
 If workers were to partake in any strikes, they would be immediately slammed by a court injunction.
-All that was the need for the court to issue these injunctions was the employer’s testimony.
+All that was needed for the court to issue these injunctions was the employer’s testimony.
 In case of lack of cooperation, the workers would have to complete jail time and pay a fine, all without trial nor due process.
 The Norris-LaGuardia Act, however, made it possible for employees to strike without fearing the court’s violation of their rights to strike.
-Workers are now able to help others who caught up in labor-related disputes, organize through unions, and strike peacefully.
+Workers are now able to help others who are caught up in labor-related disputes, organize through unions, and strike peacefully.

 The 1935 National Labor Relations Act

 This law, passed in 1935, revolves around the much-needed labor terms in privately-owned sectors.
-The rights to join and form labor unions, self-organize, make collective negotiations, and partake in similar activities and mutual aid and protections were establish by the NLRA.
-They also set regulations regarding how employers allowed to approach these rights.
+The rights to join and form labor unions, self-organize, make collective negotiations, and partake in similar activities, and mutual aid and protections were established by the NLRA.
+They also set regulations regarding how employers are allowed to approach these rights.
 A worker can contact the National Labor Relations Board office in their area to file a charge in case their employer fails to comply with these regulations within 6 months of the incident.

 The 1938 Fair Labor Standards Act

-Working overtime was a struggle for all workers, in several states, including Nashville, up until the day this act enacted.
-Overtime at work totally understandable although for an employee to still fairly treated, legal advisers say that you can look up employee rights for overtime in Nashville if you think that your employer may be violating the regulations.
+Working overtime was a struggle for all workers, in several states, including Nashville, up until the day this act was enacted.
+Overtime at work is totally understandable although for an employee to still be fairly treated, legal advisers say that you can look up employee rights for overtime in Nashville if you think that your employer may be violating the regulations.
 In fact, in many areas in the world, working hours, along with child labor, still remain issues of extreme significance.
 The 1938 Fair Labor Standards Act prohibited child labor and established a minimum wage and standard 8-hour workday.
 This act states that any child under 16 years of age should not be working.

 The 1947 Taft-Hartley Act

-This act mainly a follow-up of amendments made to the NLRA.
+This act was mainly a follow-up of amendments made to the NLRA.
 They were enacted right post-war and were insinuated to end unfair labor practices carried out by unions.
 The “secondary boycott” and “right to work” provisions were widely considered to be the two main “anti-labor” sectors.
 “Secondary boycott” refers to the act of boycotting an employer who is not yours, which is something that the provision in the Act prohibits.
-“Union shops” can also outlawed by the state’s legislatures under the “right to work”.
-This means that new employees not allowed to join the union for a set timeframe.
+“Union shops” can also be outlawed by the state’s legislatures under the “right to work.”
+This means that new employees are not allowed to join the union for a set timeframe.